-Robert Smyth Academy is a warm and welcoming place and I am delighted that you are considering the opportunity of joining our Sixth Form.
-We have an academically special history that regularly translates into exceptional performance, superb destinations and an experience where our students come first.
-Our ethos is very simple: we put students at the centre of what we do.
+I am delighted that you are considering the opportunity of joining our Sixth Form.
+We offer a broad, academically special curriculum that regularly translates into exceptional performance and superb destinations.
+Our ethos is very simple; we put students at the centre of what we do.

-Our Sixth Form is a thriving and highachieving community.
-We offer academic excellence and personal development within a wide variety of subjects and a vast array of extracurricular opportunities.
-Our courses are open to both internal and external students who meet the course requirements and who have a good school reference.
-We are very proud to offer a broad range of subjects as part of our curriculum and I am sure that this will be your first port of call as you begin to make choices regarding your future.
+Our Sixth Form is a vibrant, thriving and high-achieving community.
+We offer academic excellence and personal development opportunities in all subjects alongside a vast array of extracurricular activities.
+Our courses are open to internal and external students who meet the course requirements and who have a good school reference.
+We are very proud to offer a broad range of subjects as part of our curriculum.